Autoequivalences of derived categories via geometric invariant theory: Monodromy of the quantum connection and fractional grade restriction rules

 A Calabi-Yau (CY) toric variety can be presented as a GIT quotient for a linear action of a torus $T \to \SL(V)$ on a vector space $V$ \cite{CLS}.
 Write $X^*(T)$ and $X_*(T)$ for the groups of characters and cocharacters of $T$, respectively.
 The GIT wall and chamber decomposition on $X^*(T)_\bR = X^*(T) \tensor \bR$ can be viewed as a fan known as the GKZ fan.
 The toric variety defined by this fan provides a natural compactification $\overline{\cK}$ of the complexified K\"{a}hler space $X^*(T) \otimes \bC^\ast$.
 A codimension-one wall in $X^*(T)_\bR$, which corresponds to a balanced GIT wall crossing, determines an equivariant curve $C \simeq \bP^1$ in $\overline{K}$ connecting the two large volume limit points determined by the chambers on either side of the wall.
 The curve $\bar{U}_0$ corresponding to this VGIT \eqref{eqn:define_large_volume_limit} is exactly the complement of the two torus fixed points in $C$.

 Such a CY toric variety arises in mirror symmetry as the total space of a toric vector bundle for which a generic section defines a compact CY complete intersection (See Section \ref{subsect:complete_intersections}, and \cite{CK} for a full discussion).
 In this case, the toric variety defined by the GKZ fan also provides a natural compactification of the complex moduli space of the mirror $\overline{\cM}$.
 Although the mirror map $\overline{\cM} \to \overline{\cK}$ is nontrivial, it is the identity on the toric fixed points (corresponding to chambers in the GKZ fan) and maps a boundary curve connecting two fixed points to itself.
-It follows that our analysis of the expected number of autoequivalences coming from the VGIT can be computed in $\overline{\cM}$.
+It follows that our analysis of the expected number of autoequivalences coming from the VGIT should be computed in $\overline{\cM}$.

 The boundary of $\overline{\cM}$, corresponding to singular complex degenerations of the mirror, has several components.
 In addition to the toric boundary, there is a particular hypersurface called the reduced discriminantal hypersurface $\nabla$ in $M$ (see \cite{GKZ}), which we simply call the \emph{discriminant}.
 It is the singular locus of the GKZ hypergeometric system.
 For simplicity we will analyze the case when $T$ is rank $2$.
 We will compute the expected number of autoequivalences as the intersection number between $C$ and the normalization of the discriminant.
-It turns out that this intersection number is equal to the length of a full exceptional collection on the $Z/L^\prime$ appearing in the GIT wall crossing.
+We will confirm turns out that this intersection number is equal to the length of a full exceptional collection on the $Z/L^\prime$ appearing in the GIT wall crossing, whenever $Z/L'$ is proper (see Section \ref{sect:background}).

 Let $V = \bC^m$ and $(\bC^*)^2 \cong T \subset (\bC^*)^m$ be a rank two subtorus of the standard torus acting on $V$.
 We can describe $T$ by a matrix of weights,

 representing the embedding $(t,s) \mapsto (t^{a_1}s^{b_1},\dotsc,t^{a_m}s^{b_m})$.
 We assume that all columns are non-zero.
 The CY condition means that we have